-In 1991, Peru initiated an ambitious private investment.
+In 1991, Peru initiated an ambitious privatization program beginning with the enactment of various laws for the promotion of private investment.
 In 1991, in order to stimulate private investment, the Executive Branch enacted Legislative Decree No. 662, Ley de Promoción de la Inversión Extranjera, or the Foreign Investment Promotion Act, which authorized the government to enter into legal stability agreements with foreign and domestic investors.
 These agreements guarantee that current statutes on income taxes, remittances, export promotion, administrative procedures and labor, as applied to a particular investment, will remain unchanged for a period of ten years.
 Originally, pursuant to Legislative Decree No. 662, in order to qualify for these agreements, an investor needed to invest at least US\$2 million within two years of the agreement, or at least US\$500,000 if the investment creates 20 jobs or produces US\$2 million in exports during the three years following the agreement.
 In September 2002, Legislative Decree No. 662 was amended by Law No. 27342, which provides that an investor must invest at least US\$5 million, or US\$10 million in the case of mining and hydrocarbon sectors, within two years of the agreement.
-Between January 1, 1991 and December 31, 2003, more than 200 privatizations have been completed worth approximately US\$7.9 billion in investment, generating US\$6.4 billion in projected investments, and 26 concessions worth approximately US\$9.85 million have been completed, generating projected investments of US\$1.06 million.
-In 2003, 8 privatizations were completed for a value of US\$2.3 million, generating projected investments of US\$1.06 million.
+Between January 1, 1991 and December 31, 2003, more than 200 privatizations have been completed worth approximately US\$7.9 billion in investment, generating US\$6.4 billion in projected investments, and 26 concessions worth approximately US\$9.85 million, generating projected investments of US\$106 million.
+In 2003, 8 privatizations were completed for a value of US\$2.3 million, generating projected investments of US\$106 million.
 In 2003, no concessions were granted and one option on a concession was granted.
-For the first six months of 2004, an additional 6 privatizations were completed, including the privatization of the Yuncan hydroelectric plant, for a value of US\$2.49 million, generating projected investments of US\$110 million, and one concession was granted, generating projected investments of US\$112 million.
+For the first six months of 2004, an additional 6 privatizations were completed, including the privatization of the Yuncan hydroelectric plant, for a value of US\$249 million, generating projected investments of US\$112 million.